thereferences/practice/docs/source/development/background.md

   resilient, and **(d)** seamlessly integrate with overarching products.
 The development practices section outlines team, and best, practices vis-à-vis the engineering aspects of model development.

-* Operating, developing, within secure continuous integration, deployment, and delivery settings,
+* Operating, developing, within secure continuous integration, deployment, and delivery settings.

+* Online Notes: We will use Sphinx, and specifically the Sphinx Book Theme.
+A template repository is being finalised.

 <br>
 <br>